mrchristophy/atomext/README.md

 # Atomext

-A simple scaffolding tool for NextJS 13 using atomic design principles.
+A simple scaffolding CLI tool for easily creating components in NextJS 13, using atomic design principles.
+Using this approach, global components are kept separate from page route components.

-## Documentation
+## Getting Started
 Start with a fresh install of NextjS 13.
 Don't attempt to run on an existing project, this hasn't been tested.
 ```
 npx create-next-app@latest --typescript